 - 1. No options with English. - 2.
 No options with Mathematics. - 3.
 Religious Studies: Tick one box for the course you wish to study. - 4.
 Science: Tick one box for the course you wish to study. - 5.
 Modern Languages: Tick one box in this section only.
 If you want to study more than one language, choose German or Spanish here and choose French as one of your options.
 If you wish to opt for the Core Skills course, tick the Core Skills box. - 6.
 Optional Subjects: Choose three further subjects and one reserve subject from this section.
-If choosing ASDAN, it can be either one or two options (please select with a double tick (✓✓) if two options)
+If choosing ASDAN, it can be either one or two options select both to count as two.